tcc-case-title

 • The Jargon-File AI kōans.
 On his site, Eric also hosts a small but elegant collection of AI-related kōans.
 The original ones were authored by Danny Hillis.

-• The "Rough Book" Koans.
+• The "Rough Book" Kōans.
 Some kōans by Vivin Paliath on his "Rough Book" site.
-Vivan says that they were inspired by The Codeless Code. :-)
+Vivin says that they were inspired by The Codeless Code. :-)

 Disclaimer